rb16b/Accelerate-Dev/README.md

 ![](images/rest-fightsAPI.png)

+Run mutiple calls to create load.
-Run some of the APIs mutiple times.
-You can use run-load.sh, but first change the URL of your cluster generated URL for this API
+You can use run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL

 After run $oc describe vpa rest-fights-vpa